bsmith89/StrainPGC/README.md

 #### Step 3: Run the Snakemake Workflow

-By default, this workflow implementation capitalizes on Snakemake's Apptainer integration to download and run a prebuilt container (https://hub.docker.com/r/bsmith89/strainpgc-wf) integrating StrainPGC and all other dependencies of the workflow.
+By default, this workflow implementation leverages Snakemake's Apptainer integration to download and run a prebuilt container (https://hub.docker.com/r/bsmith89/strainpgc-wf) integrating StrainPGC and all other dependencies of the workflow.